Amazon is selling facial recognition technology to law enforcement

 "Amazon Rekognition is primed for abuse in the hands of governments," the letter said.
 "This product poses a grave threat to communities, including people of color and immigrants, and to the trust and respect Amazon has worked to build."

 The Washington County sheriff's department already has a database with 300,000 mugshots to use Amazon's Rekognition with, as well as a mobile app for deputies.
-Records show that Amazon charges about $1 for every 1,000 image scanned.
-One bill showed Amazon charge $33.95 for 277,461 images processed in a month.
+Records show that Amazon charges about $1 for every 1,000 images scanned.
+One bill showed Amazon charged $33.95 for 277,461 images processed in a month.

 Law enforcement agencies in California and Arizona also showed interest in Amazon's technology, the ACLU said.